-Clear arrangements should be in place for communication by the Deputy Head and Chief Executive with the Chairman of each School Governing Board in the rare event of an allegation being made against a Head.
-In cases of allegations against staff, members of the School Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
+Clear arrangements should be in place for communication by the DSL and Chief Executive with the Chairman of each School Governing Board in the rare event of an allegation being made against a Head.
+In cases of allegations against staff, supply staff, contractors and/or volunteers, members of the School Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
 The information given should not breach the reporting restrictions introduced by the Education Act 2011, confidentiality or include unnecessary details.